KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-add_about_page/index.md

 ---
 title: About page
 weight: 63
-description: Informations about your application
+description: Information about your application
 group: advanced
 aliases:
   - /docs/getting-started/kirigami/advanced-add_about_page/